By JACOB KAMARAS/JNS.ORG

 As has been the case for other floods in recent years, my UOS congregation immediately sprang into action for Harvey, conducting boat rescues.
 Local volunteer leaders—have begun intense coordination for food, laundry and housing needs.

 The Jewish community’s relief effort was inspiring in 2015 and 2016, and it’s heartwarming again.
 But as I asked after the 2016 flood, and need to ask again with even greater intensity: What now?
 What will homeowners do after suffering three major floods?
+How much more can they spend on austin roofing contractors and other specialist builders to repair hurricane damage?
 How many Jews who have laid down roots here find themselves with no suitable options remaining?

 I wrote last year, “The Jewish future in a major city is at stake.”
 Since then, Houston’s Jews have battled to bring things back to where they were before the Memorial Day and Tax Day floods.